Abdul Rahman Arif

+Abdul Rahman Mohammed ʿArif al-Jumayli (عبد الرحمن محمد عارف الجميلي; 14 April 1916 – 24 August 2007), better known as Abdul Rahman Arif, was an Iraqi military officer and politician who served as the president of Iraq from 16 April 1966 to 17 July 1968.
+He was the older brother of the second president of Iraq, Abdul Salam Arif, whom he succeeded after his brother died in an airplane crash in 1966.

 Biography

-Abdul Rahman Arif was a career soldier.
-He supported the military coup in 1958 that overthrew the monarchy.
-He also supported the coup that brought his brother, Abdul Salam Arif, to power in 1963.
+Abdul Rahman Arif was a career soldier in the Iraqi Army.
+He supported the military coup in 1958 that overthrew the monarchy, and also supported the coup that brought his brother, Abdul Salam, to power in 1963.
 His brother appointed him head of the army following the coup, and when the younger Arif died in an aircraft crash in April 1966, Prime Minister Abdul Rahman al-Bazzaz ("a Western-oriented lawyer" and the first civilian to head an Iraqi government since the 1958 revolution) became acting president.
 Three days later, al-Bazzaz was chosen to become president, but al-Bazzaz immediately relinquished the presidency to Abdul Rahman Arif.
 It is speculated that the transfer of power possibly occurred because the Iraqi military thought that Abdul Salam should be succeeded by his weak and easier to manipulate brother instead.
 Arif was appointed president by the Iraqi Revolutionary Command Council.
 He continued his brother's policies, but with a more nationalistic profile.